LeonardoHoltz/cv-aimbot/README.md

 # cv-aimbot
-Aimbot trained using cascade classifier of opencv
+Aimbot trained using cascade classifier of opencv.

+The model is trained for the game Counter-Strike: Global Offensive.